InspectorIncognito/AndroidRequestsBackups/README.md

 ### Considerations:

 Disk Space is a limited resource on Web Servers, so make sure not to fill them with garbage (i.e, backups).
-This can only happen on (TranSappViz), specially for complete backups, when they are scheduled to be run too often (like hours, minutes.) and when the `VIZ_BKP_APP_BKPS_LIFETIME` variable is too large.
+This can only happen on (TranSappViz), specially for complete backups, when they are scheduled to be run too often (like hours, minutes.) and when the `ANDROID_REQUESTS_BACKUPS_BKPS_LIFETIME` variable is too large.

 At the moment, (TranSappViz) has a 20GB disk, and each complete backup ... ...